auth0/docs/articles/protocols/oauth2/mitigate-csrf-attacks.md

 ---
 # Mitigate CSRF Attacks With State Parameters

+You can deny malicious requests by using the `state` parameter to hold a correlation value for verification.

+A CSRF attack can occur when a malicious program causes a user's web browser to perform an unwanted action on a trusted site that the user is currently authenticated.
+This type of attack specifically targets state-changing requests to initiate a type of action instead of getting user data because the attacker has no way to see the response to the forged request.

+![Diagram of CSRF attack](/media/articles/protocols/CSRF_Diagram.png)

 The state parameter helps mitigate [CSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery) to ensure that the response belongs to a request that was initiated by the same user.
 For the most basic cases the state parameter should be a [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce), used to correlate the request with the response received from the authentication.

-A **CSRF attack** can occur when a malicious program causes a user's web browser to perform an unwanted action on a trusted site that the user is currently authenticated.
-This type of attack specifically target state-changing requests to initiate a type of action instead of getting user data because the attacker has no way to see the response of the forged request.

-![Diagram of CSRF attack](/media/articles/protocols/CSRF_Diagram.png)

-By using the state parameter to hold a correlation value for verification, malicious requests can be denied.

 ::: note
-Most modern OIDC and OAuth2 SDKs, including Auth0.js in single-page Applications, handle the state generation and validation automatically.
+Most modern OIDC and OAuth2 SDKs, including Auth0.js in single-page applications, handle the state generation and validation automatically.
 :::

 1. Before redirecting a request to the [IdP](/identityproviders), have the application generate a random string.
 For example: